Flint City Bucks: History

-The Bucks continued their dominance of the Great Lakes division in 2008 with an almost flawless season.
-They lost just one regular season game all year, 1–0 at home to Toronto Lynx, but were unstoppable elsewhere, invariably crushing their opponents with a combination of free scoring and solid defence.
-Among the highlights were a 5–0 battering of Fort Wayne Fever in mid-May, a 4–2 win over divisional rivals Cleveland Internationals in early June, a 3–1 road victory over newcomers Kalamazoo Outrage, and a 3–0 win over Toronto Lynx – avenging their earlier defeat – on the final day of the season.
-Their solid early-season form also gave them a berth in the US Open Cup for the third straight year, but fell in the first round against USL League 2 side Cleveland City Stars.
-The Bucks had the divisional title wrapped up long before the final weekend, eventually finishing 8 points clear of Cleveland in the standings; as such, they entered the playoffs as hot favorites to progress, especially as they were hosting the Central Conference tournament at home in Pontiac.
-However, they were shockingly dumped out at the first hurdle by Kalamazoo Outrage, who scored an 86th-minute equalizer to force extra time, and ended up winning 3–1.
-The prolific Kenny Uzoigwe was the Bucks' top scorer, with 10 goals, while his partner Nate Jafta contributed 9 assists.
+The Bucks had another successful regular season in 2008, losing only one game all year, 1–0 at home to Toronto Lynx.
+They received a berth in the US Open Cup for the third straight year, but fell in the first round against USL League 2 side Cleveland City Stars.
+The Bucks finished first, 8 points clear of Cleveland in the standings.
+Despite a strong regular season, they were eliminated in the first round of the playoffs by Kalamazoo Outrage, who scored an 86th-minute equalizer to force extra time, and ended the game at 3–1.
+Kenny Uzoigwe was the Bucks' top scorer, with 10 goals, while his partner Nate Jafta contributed 9 assists.

 The Bucks reached the fourth round of the 2012 Lamar Hunt U.S. Open Cup after defeating the MLS Chicago Fire in the third round in extra time.
-They lost to the USL Championship's Dayton Dutch Lions in the fourth round in another extra time thriller.
+They lost to the USL championship's Dayton Dutch Lions in the fourth round, also in extra time.